LambdAurora/AurorasDecorations/README.md

   - Right-click with an item will place it into the shelf.
   - Left-click with an empty world in survival will emptied the targeted item.
   - Waterloggable.
+- Stumps
+  - Cozy seat.
+  - Made using logs in a sawmill.
 - Sturdy Stone
   - Cannot be moved by pistons or slime/honey blocks.
   - Can transmit state change in an observer chain.